ITR-U Updated Return India: Cost, Eligibility & Penalty Slabs (2025–26)

 | STCG on property, gold, and other non-equity assets | Slab rate | As per applicable income tax slab | None |

-For immovable property (land or building) acquired before July 23, 2024 and sold by a resident individual or HUF on or after that date, a choice is available:
+For immovable property acquired before July 23, 2024 and sold by a resident individual or HUF on or after that date, a choice is available between two options:

-Certain instruments lose the benefit of long-term capital gains treatment entirely, regardless of how long you hold them.
+Certain instruments lose the benefit of long-term capital gains treatment entirely, regardless of holding period.

-Under Section 50AA, gains from the following are treated as short-term capital gains irrespective of holding period:
+Under Section 50AA, gains from the following are treated as short-term capital gains irrespective of how long they are held:

-In plain terms, even if you hold these for five years, the gains are taxed at your applicable slab rate, not at the 12.5% LTCG rate.
-The "wait long enough and pay less" logic does not apply here.
+Even if these instruments are held for five or more years, gains are taxed at the applicable slab rate, not at the 12.5% LTCG rate.

-The Income Tax Act provides several reinvestment-based exemptions that allow you to reduce or defer capital gains tax if you meet specific conditions.
+The Income Tax Act provides reinvestment-based exemptions that allow reducing or deferring capital gains tax if specific conditions are met.
 The three most commonly used are Sections 54, 54F, and 54EC.

 | Condition | Detail |